Jessica Haller, Vice-Chair

 Howie is the founder and Chairperson of the Arava Institute Hazon Bike Ride in Israel, on the Board of Directors of the Arava Institute, and is also very active on the Board of the Solomon Shechter Day School of Greater Boston.
 He is also the Chairperson of Hazon’s Finance Committee.Needham, MA

 Mark has been a practicing veterinarian for over 40 years specializing in veterinary neurology and holistic medicine.
 He served as President of the Isabella Freedman Jewish Retreat Center’s Board of Directors for 4 ½ years and formerly chaired the Elat Chayyim Jewish Retreat Center’s Board.
 Mark and his wife recently created a farm-to-table restaurant and day retreat center at their small farm in Plympton Massachusetts.
 He also serves on the Board of Selectmen there and fervently spearheads open space preservation and park formation.
 Other interests include long distance walking, building forest paths, and teaching Jewish contemplative practices.Kingston, MA

-Hazon is one of only two groups to have been in the Slingshot 50 every year since inception, and in 2008, Hazon was recognized by the Sierra Club as one of 50 leading faith-based environmental organizations.
+Hazon is one of only two groups to have been recognized in every single Slingshot guide.
+We have been recognized by the Sierra Club as one of 50 leading faith-based environmental organizations.

-Nigel has spoken, taught, or written for a wide and significant range of audiences.
-(A selection of his essays are at hazon.org/nigel).
-He has twice been named a member of the Forward 50, the annual list of the 50 most influential Jewish people in the United States, and is a recipient of the Bernard Reisman Award.
-He has given Commencement speeches at Wagner (NYU, in 2011) and at Hornstein (Brandeis, in 2014).
-In 2015 he was awarded an honorary doctorate by the Jewish Theological Seminary.
+In 2015 Nigel was awarded an honorary doctorate by the Jewish Theological Seminary.
+He has twice been named a member of the Forward 50, the annual list of the 50 most influential Jewish people in the United States.
+He is a recipient of the Bernard Reisman Award, and has given Commencement speeches at Wagner (NYU, in 2011) and at Hornstein (Brandeis, in 2014).

 Before founding Hazon, Nigel was a professional fund manager in London, where he worked for NM Rothschild and was co-head of UK Equities at Govett.
 He has an MA in History from Georgetown, and has learned at Pardes, Yakar, and the Hebrew University.
 He was a founder of Limmud NY, and serves on the board of Romemu.